Smart Meters – what are they and how can you benefit

 Additionally, you can use solar batteries to store energy for later use, thus ensuring more consistent access to sun-powered electricity and limiting your overall dependence on the grid.

-If you already have solar panels and want to charge your EV directly from your solar system, you’ll need a solar-compatible EV charger such as the VCHRGD Seven from Powerverse.
+If you already have solar panels and want to charge your EV directly from your solar system, you’ll need a solar-compatible EV charger such as the VCHRGD Seven Pro from Powerverse.
 This will allow you to divert excess solar energy towards your EV instead of exporting it back to the grid.

-There’s little doubt that having a home car charger will save you oodles of money.
 If you’re currently considering it, feel free to chat with us and we’ll answer any questions and concerns you have.
-Our VCHRGD EV charger is approved by the Office for Zero Emission Vehicles and comes with a three-year warranty and a 14-day cancellation policy.
+The VCHRGD Seven Pro EV charger we sell has been rigorously tested and is approved by the Office for Zero Emission Vehicles.
+It also comes with a three-year warranty and a 14-day cancellation policy.

 Find out more and book a call today.